 We will also be using various arts, crafts, and music to reinforce the skills and lessons we are learning.
 We have listed various projects like whittling, knitting, doll making, and soap carving plus many more.
 These will not only help to keep our adventure fun and exciting but will allow each child a way to express themselves in their own unique way.

 Our lessons are planned out weekly rather than daily to allow us more freedom to learn.
-This also allows us more time to plan in for unexpected adventures that may happen in life.
+This also allows us more time to plan for unexpected adventures that may happen in life.
 We can also make room for some great journeys to places like Living History Farms, local Pioneer Days, and the Zoo to immerse ourselves more into the history of Pioneer life.
-With our schedule we also allow and encourage more independent learning which is wonderful because kids are always curious and will come up with questions and ideas that adults may never think of.
+With our schedule, we also allow and encourage more independent learning which is wonderful because kids are always curious and will come up with questions and ideas that adults may never think of.

 Our kids will also learn some valuable life lessons like character, manners, and home economics will building their faith as they learn to become respectful, responsible, and caring citizens for tomorrow.
 This will be more than a learning adventure it will also be an adventure to create a better future for our children, one family at a time!